 “Company” means Global Relay Communications Inc., also referred to as “Global Relay”.

-“Confidential Information” of a party means any and all information or data of or relating to the party or its Affiliates that has or will come into the possession or knowledge of the other party, either orally, in writing, or in any other form in connection with or as a result of entering into the Agreement, or any other related business transaction or relationship as applicable, and which reasonably would be expected by the Disclosing Party to be confidential, private or proprietary, including information concerning either party’s past, present or future business, customers, employees, suppliers, technology, research or development activities, in addition to any unannounced products and services, and including any business or technical information relating to the Services, Systems, developments, inventions, processes, plans, financial information, Prices, Fees, marketing, customer and supplier lists, forecasts, and projections.
+“Confidential Information” of a party means any and all information or data of or relating to the party or its Affiliates that has or will come into the possession or knowledge of the other party, either orally, in writing, or in any other form in connection with or as a result of entering into the Agreement, or any other related business transaction or relationship as applicable, and which reasonably would be expected by the Disclosing Party to be confidential, private or proprietary, including information concerning either party’s past, present or future business, customers, employees, suppliers, technology, research or development activities, in addition to any unannounced products and services, and including any business or technical information relating to the Services, and Systems (and derivatives thereof), developments, inventions, processes, plans, financial information, Prices, Fees, marketing, customer and supplier lists, forecasts, and projections.
 Notwithstanding the foregoing, Confidential Information shall exclude information that is (i) publicly available through no fault of the Receiving Party; (ii) rightfully received from a third party not in breach of an obligation of confidentiality; (iii) independently developed by the Receiving Party without access to Confidential Information of the other party; or (iv) known to the Receiving Party at the time of disclosure as evidenced by the written records of the Receiving Party at the time of disclosure.
 The terms of the Agreement are the Confidential Information of both parties.

 “Contract Term” has the same meaning as “Term”.